maratai/craftery/fiber_arts/spinning_wheels.md

 ![Athena Capricorn (left) next to Pocket Wheel (right)](https://github.com/maratai/craftery/blob/main/fiber_arts/fiber_arts_images/2026-01-12-athena-vs-pocket.jpg?raw=true)\
 Size comparison: Athena Capricorn (left) and Pocket Wheel (right).

-Travel spinning wheel - still acclimating.
+Travel spinning wheel.

 The "spiral" orifice design on the flyer is extremely clever, but if (like me) you like to spin weird art yarns with inclusions and fiber bits sticking out, it does inherently mean that the yarn is likelier to snag on the orifice.
 If you have better control of your spinning or have a less art-yarn-spinning habit, this is probably not an issue.

-From an ergonomics standpoint, this wheel probably works better if you're a bit taller due to the height of the treadles, which are slightly tough to get started but have smooth action once the wheel is in motion.
+From an ergonomics standpoint, this wheel probably works better if you're taller than I am due to the height of the treadles, which are slightly tough to get started but have smooth action once the wheel is in motion.
 This is a me problem: I have the bad combination of permanently wrecked ankles and being short (I'm 5'4") so I have to use a higher bench to treadle this comfortably, and I have reasonably strong legs but a poor ability to do anything involving my ankles.

 - Weight: 10 lbs.
 - Ratios: 5:1 - 13:1, continuous.